Xalkori Capsules is a brand of medicine containing the active ingredient crizotinib.

 - infection, fever

-- dizziness, fainting, chest pain or abnormal heartbeat
+- dizziness, fainting, chest pain, rapid or irregular heartbeat

 - pain on right side of stomach, feeling more tired than usual, weakness, dark urine, itchy skin, yellowing of the skin or eyes, bleeding or bruising more easily than usual